-Some brands and retailers will specify a certain household income threshold you must reach to immediately know whether you qualify or not.
+Some brands and retailers will specify a certain household income threshold you must reach to know whether you qualify or not immediately.
 You will also be asked to leave your email address and contact number, especially if you are applying online.

 Read also: What are electric bicycle rules and regulations in Australia?
 And, what are specialized e-bike insurance companies in Australia?

 The online application is very convenient for most because a lot of e-bike stores use Zip (Zip Pay and Zip Money), which has a very no-nonsense way of offering quick financing to consumers, allowing them to enjoy their purchases as soon as possible.

 We’ll talk about it, as well as all the options available to Australians, in greater detail in the section that follows the table below.
 Incidentally, this table should provide you with a complete overview of your options, so it is worth looking over, too.